philote/pbta-template/README.md

 # PbtA Template
-A code template for creating modules for Foundry VTT that uses the PbtA System package
+A code template for creating modules for Foundry VTT that uses the PbtA System package.

 > [!NOTE]
 > Using this template: